Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Abstract

 \section{Abstract}

-A novel technique based on a "$\dbar$-uncertainty principle" is introduced in the study of subellipticity of the $\dbar$-Neumann problem.
-As an application, we determine the sharp order of subellipticity at the origin for a class of dilation-invariant special domains in ambient dimension $\leq 4$.
+The problem of giving a (CR-)geometric description of the best possible order of a subelliptic estimate at a boundary point in the $\dbar$-Neumann problem is largely open.
+In this paper, we introduce a novel technique based on a "$\dbar$-uncertainty principle" and, as an application, we determine the sharp order of subellipticity at the origin for a large class of Kohn's special domains in ambient dimension $\leq 5$.